netskopeoss/K8S-OpenShift-CloudExchange/README.md

 - `K8s` cluster (EKS, OpenShift, etc.) is required to deploy Netskope CE on that.
 - `kubectl` must be installed on your machine.
 - `helm` must be installed on your machine.
-- Namespace should be created before we deploy helm chart.
+- Namespace should be created before we deploy the helm chart.
 - PV provisioner support in the underlying infrastructure.
 - Please refer to the section [Package Sizing Matrix](#package-sizing-matrix) before proceeding deployment.

 ## Deploying the Netskope CE Helm Chart
 > **FYI:** A `Release` is an instance of a chart running in a Kubernetes cluster.
 One chart can often be installed many times into the same cluster.
 And each time it is installed, a new release is created.
-The release name should contain lower-letters, numbers and hyphens only.
+The release name should contain lower-letters, numbers, and hyphens only.

-Before install the actual product helm chart we have to deploy Kubernetes operator for the MongoDB and RabbitMQ.
+Before installing the actual product helm chart, we have to deploy the Kubernetes operator for MongoDB and RabbitMQ.
 > **Note:** If we are deploying the helm chart on the `Openshift` at that time we will have to provide privileged access to some service accounts before the deploy helm chart.
 We have mentioned those service account names here `mongodb-database`, `mongodb-kubernetes-operator`, `netskope-ce-rabbitmqcluster-server`, `rabbitmq-operator-rabbitmq-cluster-operator`, `rabbitmq-operator-rabbitmq-messaging-topology-operator` and the service account that you are providing (if you are not providing the service account then provide the privileged access to this `netskope-ce-serviceaccount` that we are creating by default).
 Skip this step if you are not on the `Openshift`.
 To provide the privileged access to the above service accounts, run the below command.
 ```
 oc adm policy add-scc-to-user privileged system:serviceaccount:netskope:<service-account-name>
 ```

-To install MongoDB kubernetes operator
+To install MongoDB kubernetes operator:
 ```
 helm repo add mongodb https://mongodb.github.io/helm-charts
 helm install community-operator mongodb/community-operator -n <namespace-name>
 ```

-To install RabbitMQ kubernetes operator
+To install RabbitMQ kubernetes operator:
 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami
 helm install rabbitmq-operator bitnami/rabbitmq-cluster-operator -n <namespace-name>